-Changes from the initial FY15-19 Plan estimate of FY15 obligations and the Q2 QCMR estimate include:

-- Civil Service Commission (\$49.4 million decline).
+- Changes from the initial FY15-19 Plan estimate of FY15 obligations and the Q3 QCMR estimate include: - Civil Service Commission (\$52.8 million decline).
 The Civil Service Commission line item in the initial FY15-FY19 Plan included a \$52.8 million reserve for the potential cost of future labor contracts with District Council 33 of AFSCME (DC33), the International Association of Fire Fighters (IAFF), and the Fraternal Order of Police (FOP).
-Since the initial FY15-FY19 Plan, the City has entered into new contracts with these unions: a July 2014 FOP arbitration award covering FY15-FY17; an August 2014 DC33 contract covering FY10-FY16; and a January 2015 IAFF arbitration award covering FY14-FY17.
-As a result, the \$52.8 million reserve has been eliminated in the Q2 QCMR projection, and the currently estimated costs of the contracts have been included in projections of wages and employee benefits in appropriate agencies.
+The City has since entered into contracts with these unions: a July 2014 FOP arbitration award covering FY15-FY17; an August 2014 DC33 contract covering FY10-FY16; and a January 2015 IAFF arbitration award covering FY14-FY17.
+As a result, the \$52.8 million reserve has been eliminated in the Q3 QCMR projection, and the currently estimated costs of the contracts have been included in projections of wages and employee benefits in appropriate agencies.
 The current estimate of the FY15 costs of the three contracts exceeds the initial reserve by \$19.6 million.
 The estimated DC33 and FOP contract costs exceed the reserve, by \$17.7 million and \$8.4 million, respectively.
-The IAFF contract resulted in FY15 savings of \$6.5 million relative to the reserve, primarily because of savings associated with the implementation of self-insurance for the IAFF health plan. - Debt Service (\$2.7 million decline).
-The decline reflects reduced interest costs for the FY15 Tax Revenue Anticipation Note. - Employee Benefits (\$695.7 million decrease).
-Details on projected employee benefits cost changes are provided on page 12 of this report. - Fire (\$17.6 million increase).
-The increase reflects \$21.2 million in current and retroactive wage increases under the January 2015 IAFF arbitration award, offset by reduced overtime costs. - First Judicial District (\$3.2 million increase).
+The IAFF contract resulted in FY15 savings of \$6.5 million relative to the reserve, primarily because of savings associated with the implementation of self-insurance for the IAFF health plan. - Commerce (\$5.1 million increase).
+Increased spending of the proceeds from the sale of the Love Park garage. - Debt Service (\$2.7 million decline).
+The decline reflects reduced interest costs for the FY15 Tax Revenue Anticipation Note. - Employee Benefits (\$705.7 million decrease).
+Details on projected employee benefits cost changes are provided on page 12 of this report. - Fire (\$20.6 million increase).
+The increase reflects \$21.2 million in current and retroactive wage increases under the January 2015 IAFF arbitration award, offset by reduced overtime costs. - ▶ First Judicial District (\$3.2 million increase).
 Increased cost for salaries under labor agreements and the Office of Court Compliance. - Human Services (\$3.3 million increase).
 Increased placement costs. - Indemnities (\$6.0 million increase).
 Increased case volume and settlement costs.